SunnyTseng/RADI_Taiwan_2020/README.md

 RADI_Taiwan is a project aiming to create avian species distribution maps using eBird data.
 The method was adapted from Status and Trends products by Cornell Lab of Ornithology ([Fink et al., 2020](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/eap.2056)).

 ## Products
+static data distribution to the animation

 ## Workflow
+workflow corresponding to each of the functions

 ## Directory Structure
 ``` bash